Trachinotus goodei: Relationship with humans

 Though there have been reports of ciguatera poisoning, the palometa is considered primarily a game fish.
 Although it is used in aquaculture, few are captured for the aquarium trade.
 In a review of aquarium fish from Ceará in Brazil, only two palometa were exported between 1995 and 2000, both from Fortaleza.
 It is rarely used for any other purpose than as a gamefish.

 Bathers cooling off in the Parana River in Rosario, 300 km north of Buenos Aires, Argentina on Christmas Day 2013 were attacked by a fish they called 'palometa'.
-Up to 70 people were bitten, some lost toes and fingers.
-The actual species claimed to be responsible for the attack was a type of piranha, as 'palometa' is a general common name used for many species of serrasalmids (including several piranhas) in South America.Machado-Allison, Antonio (2005).
-Los Peces de los Llanos de Venezuela.
-Pp. 196-198.
-Third edition.
-Central University of Venezuela.
+Up to 70 people were bitten, some even losing toes and fingers.
+The actual species claimed to be responsible for the attack was a type of piranha, as 'palometa' is a general common name used for many species of serrasalmids (including several piranhas) in South America.

 Palometa, Trachinotus goodei, have been farm raised from eggs by Proaquatix, a fish farm in Florida.
 They are of commercial interest as an ornamental species for large displays and public aquariums.